 Tom Jolliffe looks back at two films with the same title, Running Scared (1986 and 2006)…

-2021 brings with it several significant anniversaries.
-Interestingly though it brings significant anniversaries to two somewhat underappreciated films that share the same title.
+2021 brought with it several significant anniversaries.
+Interestingly though it brought significant anniversaries to two somewhat underappreciated films that share the same title.
 First of all we have Running Scared, the Peter Hyams helmed action comedy from 1986.
-That turns a staggering 35 this year.
-Then, a little bit fresher faced, but still surprisingly old now, it’s the Wayne Kramer thriller from 2006 which is 15 this month.
+That turned a staggering 35 this year.
+Then, a little bit fresher faced, but still surprisingly old now, it’s the Wayne Kramer thriller from 2006.
 Both films are decidedly different in style and tone but both seemed to fail in picking up a wide audience.
-Let’s take a look.
+Let’s take a look…

 Running Scared (1986).